Caroline Nokes: Planning policy

+Deputy Speakership

+Nokes was elected Second Deputy Chairman of Ways and Means (Deputy Speaker) 23 July 2024.

 Fathers4Justice

 In April 2010, Fathers4Justice members backed Nokes as the Conservatives had supported their campaign for change to family law, promising legislation if they won the 2010 general election.
 Following the formation of the coalition, government policy did not fully reflect the position of Fathers4Justice, and the group criticised the new government.
 In March 2013, when Nokes announced she would sit on the committee responsible for scrutinising the bill, Fathers4Justice called upon her to resign.

 Following many abusive tweets directed at Nokes, Twitter shut down the accounts of Fathers4Justice and its leader Matt O'Connor, which F4J saw as "political censorship".
-The local media reported the group had been engaged in a "witch hunt" against Nokes, who said she had "repeatedly offered to help Fathers4Justice with the tabling of amendments for the Children and Families Bill, but none were forthcoming, just comments, which Twitter agreed constituted abuse and harassment.
+The local media reported the group had been engaged in a "witch hunt" against Nokes, who said she had "repeatedly offered to help Fathers4Justice with the tabling of amendments for the Children and Families Act, but none were forthcoming, just comments, which Twitter agreed constituted abuse and harassment.
 I am aware other political parties and individuals have also complained to Twitter and indeed to the police".
 She also said: "I remain committed to improvements to the family justice system, which the Children and Families Bill goes some way towards delivering, and it is a pity F4J chose not to engage constructively with the deliberations of the Bill Committee".

-Nokes' office said in 2013 that the harassment of the MP by Fathers4Justice was non-stop.
-Nokes herself was quoted in The Independent newspaper: "They ignored the warnings and carried on bullying, harassing and sending tweets indicating they were 'looking' for me at my home address at 10.30 at night".
-Matt O'Connor denied the accusation.